-The Disclosure Undertaking provides bondholders, including beneficial owners of the Bonds, with certain enforcement rights in the event of a failure by the Obligated Persons to comply with the terms thereof; however, a default under the Disclosure Undertaking does not constitute an event of default under the Bond Resolution.
-The

-Disclosure Undertaking may also be amended or terminated under certain circumstances in accordance with the Rule as more fully described therein.
-Bondholders are advised that the Disclosure Undertaking, the form of which is attached to the Official Statement as Appendix C, should be read in its entirety for more complete information regarding its contents.
+The Disclosure Certificate provides bondholders, including beneficial owners of the respective series of Bonds, with certain enforcement rights in the event of a failure by the Obligated Persons to comply with the terms thereof; however, a default under the Disclosure Certificate does not constitute an event of default under the Bond Resolution.
+The Disclosure Certificate may also be amended or terminated under certain circumstances in accordance with the Rule as more fully described therein.
+Bondholders are advised that the Disclosure Certificate, the form of which is attached to the Official Statement as Appendix C, should be read in its entirety for more complete information regarding its contents.

-For purposes of this transaction with respect to material events as defined under the Rule:
+For purposes of this transaction: